-Whether or not this Scripture has been fulfilled we do not know.
-Certainly it is the only Scripture that we know which we would question concerning its fulfillment relative to the return of our Lord.
+We do not know whether this verse has been fulfilled.
+Certainly it is the only verse that we know that we would question concerning its fulfillment relative to the return of our Lord.

 It is our firm conviction that the "gospel of the kingdom" is not just the Pentecostal message but also the Apostolic message of water baptism in the name of Jesus.
 Just as the Pentecostal message has gone to the uttermost parts of the earth, even so the Jesus Name message must penetrate to every part of the globe.